Anisette

 Anisette, or Anis, is an anise-flavored liqueur that is consumed in most Mediterranean countries.
-It is colorless, and because it contains sugar, is sweeter than dry anise flavoured spirits (e.g. absinthe).
+It is colorless and, because it contains sugar, is sweeter than dry anise flavoured spirits (e.g. absinthe).
 The most traditional style of anisette is that produced by means of distilling aniseed, and is differentiated from those produced by simple maceration by the inclusion of the word distilled on the label.

+The liqueur is often mixed with water or poured over ice cubes because of its strong flavour.

+Variations

-And while Pastis is a similar-tasting liqueur that is prepared in similar fashion and sometimes confused with anisette, it employs a combination of both aniseed and licorice root extracts.
+Pastis is a similar-tasting liqueur that is prepared in similar fashion and sometimes confused with anisette.
+It employs a combination of both aniseed and licorice root extracts.
 Sambuca is essentially an anisette of Italian origin that requires a high minimum (350g/L) sugar content.

-The liqueur is often mixed with water or poured over ice cubes because of its strong flavour.

 Geographical spread

 Mediterranean

 In the Mediterranean Basin, anise-based or liquorice-based spirits include: